 - Reduce the contract term or have a series of shorter contracts to reduce the potential exposure, or reduce the contract volume.
 However, this would be unpalatable when trying to tie the customer into a long-term deal and may not always be practical.

 - Have less credit risk and tighter payment terms.
 This would help with the supplier's cash flow and also give an early warning sign of a customer experiencing financial problems.
-The supplier could consider: higher sums in advance; having more payments by instalments rather than afterwards; reducing the credit period; giving the supplier rights for late payment (such as suspension) earlier than it would have previously agreed to; and requiring third party guarantees.
+The supplier could consider: higher sums in advance; having more payments by instalments rather than afterwards; reducing the credit period; giving the supplier rights for late payment (such as suspension) earlier than it would have previously agreed to; and require third party guarantees.

 - Ensure that the supplier has retention of title provisions for the supply of goods.
 This was always important, but even more so now.
 The remedies under these provisions have sometimes been triggered on the customer's insolvency only; these should now be drafted to be capable of being exercised pre-insolvency.
-However, the supplier needs to act quickly to exercise its rights to avoid losing them if the customer enters an insolvency process.

 - Impose financial information reporting obligations on the customer to keep a check on whether the customer is about to go into an insolvency process - to act before it is too late.
 This could form part of governance clauses, which could require the customer to attend periodic meetings and provide information and discuss its financial matters at them.
 The supplier should have the right to terminate according to issues showing in the financial indicators being reported, or if the information is not provided.